-While any such analysis is complicated by the fact that the 2006-07 test score collection was conducted during the 2007-08 academic year and therefore the 2007-08 round of test score collection is the first over which there is sufficient control to guarantee a reasonably complete score analysis, it is nonetheless possible to evaluate the distribution of test score gains in the FTC Scholarship Program for the students who participated in both 2006-07 and 2007-08.
-Because the test scores in both 2006-07 and 2007-08 are measured in terms of national percentile rankings, gain scores can only be interpreted as changes in national percentile rankings, and are therefore subject to issues regarding ceiling effects (where students whose scores are already in the high percentiles cannot gain much more) and floor effects (where students whose scores are already in the low percentiles cannot lose much more ground.)
-Ceiling and floor effect concerns are mitigated for students whose initial national percentile ranking falls in the middle portions of the initial test score distributions, which is the case for the vast majority of students participating in the FTC Scholarship Program.
+The relevant statutes call for comparisons of test score gains for FTC Scholarship Program students to similar students in public schools.
+Because the test scores in both 2008-09 and 2009-10 are measured in terms of national percentile rankings, gain scores can only be interpreted as changes in national percentile rankings, and are therefore subject to issues regarding ceiling effects (where students whose scores are already in the high percentiles cannot gain much more) and floor effects (where students whose scores are already in the low percentiles cannot lose much more ground.)
+Ceiling and floor effect concerns are mitigated for students whose initial national percentile ranking falls in the middle portions of the initial test score distributions, which is the case for the vast majority of students participating in the FTC Scholarship Program (as well as in the public schools.)

-The chart above presents information on the distribution of program participants' test score gains in reading and mathematics for the set of 5,700 students with legible reading scores and 5,738 students with legible mathematics scores in both 2007-08 and 2008-09.
-The mean gain for program participants is -0.1 national percentile ranking points in reading and -1.1 national percentile ranking points in mathematics, virtually the same gain distribution as was reported in the 2007-08 report that was based on incomplete score reporting from the baseline 2006-07 year.
+The chart above presents information on the distribution of program participants' test score gains in reading and mathematics for the set of 6,667 students with legible reading scores and 6,687 students with legible mathematics scores in both 2008-09 and 2009-10.
+The mean gain for program participants is -1.2 national percentile ranking points in reading and -1.7 national percentile ranking points in mathematics, numbers that are numerically slightly worse but statistically indistinguishable from past years' average gains scores.
 In other words, the typical student participating in the program tended to maintain his or her relative position in comparison with others nationwide.
 It is important to note that these national comparisons pertain to all students nationally, and not just low-income students -- the students eligible to participate in the FTC Scholarship Program.
+It is also important to note that while the typical gain in national percentile rankings compared with the nation as a whole is essentially zero for program participants, this statistic masks considerable variation in individual students' gains.
+For instance, 10.8 percent of students participating in the program lost 20 or more percentile points in reading relative to the nation as a whole between 2008-09 and 2009-10, while 8.7 percent of program participants gained 21 or more percentile points in reading over this same time period.
+Furthermore, these comparisons are very similar when limited to students taking the Stanford Achievement Test during the spring: -1.4 national percentiles in reading and -1.2 national percentiles in mathematics.)